steviemcg/scuguk/src/pages/events/2022/05/manchester-code-sitecore-usergroup.md

   name: Code Computer Love
   address: 4th Floor, Sevendale House, Dale Street, Manchester, M1 1JA
   position:
-  details: "The main entrance is on Dale Street, which is closed at 6pm, therefore please follow the instructions below:\n\n
+  details: "The main entrance is on Dale Street, which is closed at 6pm, therefore please follow the instructions below: </br></br>
-   - From the main entrance on Dale Street, walk round the corner to Spear Street on the left hand side of the building.
+   </br> - From the main entrance on Dale Street, walk round the corner to Spear Street on the left hand side of the building.
-   - About half way down the street, you'll find a large, locked gate on the right - that's us!."
+   </br> - About half way down the street, you'll find a large, locked gate on the right - that's us!."
 agenda:
   - agenda-item:
     time: "18:00"